-Established in 1947, Brookhaven National Laboratory is a multi-program national laboratory managed for the U.S. Department of Energy by Brookhaven Science Associates (BSA), a partnership formed by Stony Brook University and Battelle Memorial Institute.
+Established in 1947, Brookhaven National Laboratory is a multi-program research institution primarily funded by the U.S. Department of Energy's Office of Science.
+The Laboratory is operated and managed by Brookhaven Science Associates, a limited-liability company founded by the Research Foundation for the State University of New York on behalf of Stony Brook University, the largest academic user of Laboratory facilities, and Battelle, a nonprofit applied science and technology organization.
 BSA has been managing and operating the Laboratory under a performance-based contract with DOE since 1998.
 From 1947 to 1998, BNL was operated by Associated Universities, Incorporated.
 Prior to 1947, the site operated as Camp Upton, a U.S. Army training camp, which was active from 1917 to 1920 during World War I and from 1940 to 1946 during World War II.

-BNL is one of 10 national Laboratories under DOE's Office of Science, which provides most of the Laboratory's research dollars and direction.
-BNL has a history of outstanding scientific achievements, including seven Nobel Prizes.
+One of 10 national Laboratories, BNL has a history of outstanding scientific achievements.
 For over 60 years, Laboratory researchers have successfully worked to envision, construct, and operate large and innovative scientific facilities in pursuit of research advances in many fields.
 Programs in place at BNL emphasize continual improvement in environmental, safety, security, and health performance.